NahomWondimu/mathquantumproject/index.md

 ---

 ## Project Idea
-Using quantum simulations to model environmental changes and improve sustainability practices.
+Using quantum simulations to model environmental changes to find sustainable practices that could make it better.

 ## Background
 Quantum simulations use the principles of quantum mechanics to simulate complex systems more efficiently than classical computers.
 In environmental science, modeling phenomena such as climate change, deforestation, and pollution can be computationally intensive.
 Quantum simulations have the potential to provide more accurate and faster predictions, helping us understand and address these issues.